hnmr293/nfpn/README.md

 [→日本語はここ](./README_ja.md)

-This library reduces VRAM consumption in applications such as stable diffusion, by reducing the bit depth of the model weight in memory.
+This library reduces VRAM usage in applications such as stable diffusion, by reducing the bit depth of the model weight in memory.

 The name `nfpn` stands for `Narrowed floating point number`.